samos123/docker-drupal/README.md

 as base image for your own Drupal images see below Customization by using Dockerfiles.

-This image uses drush to install a default site and create the database on the linked db container so that you only have to specify custom modules and custom themes and you are ready to go.
+This image uses `drush` to install a default site and creates the database on the database-server if none exists yet.

 ## Usage